stellatogrp/algorithm_verification/paper_experiments/pep_mwe_issue.md

 Terminated with status = NumericalError
 ```

-It seems to me there is some issue in the problem formulation that gets fed into cvxpy.
+It seems there is some numeric issue in the problem formulation that gets fed into cvxpy.
+When using a more general class such as `SmoothStronglyConvexFunction` for example, all of these issues disappear and the three methods agree.